UrbanJungleTech/HardwareService/README.md

 - Virtual Hardware Controllers: In scenarios like the weather controller, where physical hardware is absent, sensor data is acquired through API calls, serving as a virtual counterpart or backup to tangible weather sensors connected via an MQTT hardware controller.
 - Hardware and Sensor Flexibility: The framework's design allows for the replacement and interchangeability of hardware and sensors, allowing for adaptability to a broad spectrum of IoT applications.

-Core Features
+## Core Features

-The IoT Automation Framework Accelerator is equipped with a robust set of features designed to cater to diverse IoT automation needs:
+### The IoT Automation Framework Accelerator is equipped with a robust set of features designed to cater to diverse IoT automation needs:

 - Alert System: Configurable alerts trigger based on specific conditions, such as sensor values exceeding predefined thresholds.
 - Actionable Responses: Defines actions that are automatically executed in response to alerts, facilitating reactive system behaviors.
 - Scheduling Mechanism: Enables the scheduling of sensor readings and hardware state changes, ensuring timely operations.
 - Data Routing: Integrates routers to direct sensor readings towards various endpoints or integrations, enhancing data utilization and connectivity.

-Envisioning IoT Solutions
+### Envisioning IoT Solutions

 This framework will hopefully lay the groundwork for developing sophisticated IoT solutions that are adaptable, scalable, and capable of integrating with a wide array of hardware configurations.
 Whether you're aiming to automate home environments, optimize agricultural practices, or deploy industrial monitoring systems, this system should offer you what you need and if not, feel free to raise your suggestions as an issue or raise a pull request if you would like to contribute.

-### Key Features
+### Core Design Goals

 - **Modular Entity Management**: Streamlines the handling of diverse IoT entities like hardware devices, sensors, and controllers.
 - **Dynamic Alert System**: Enables responsive system behavior with complex alert conditions and actions based on real-time data.